unicode-org/message-format-wg/docs/why_mf_next.md

   While more-modern solutions such as skeletons have been added, there are no guardrails to keep people from using these poorly internationalized features.
-- Unable to support gender selection well.
+- Unable to support grammatical or personal gender selection well.
   Using existing formatters such as `select` doesn't account for the grammatical needs of different gender categories across languages.
   Tools have no way to know what modifications are needed and developers have to understand the needs of current and future languages to succeed.
 - Escaping with apostrophe is error prone.
 There is no reliable way to tell if it has to be doubled or not.
-- The `#` is used in plural format instead of {...}, but does not work for nesting unless the plural is the innermost selector.
+- The `#` is used in plural format instead of `{...}`, but does not work for nesting unless the plural is the innermost selector.
 But named placeholders don't work properly for plurals with offset.
 So there are 2 ways to do the same thing that work in 98% of cases, but in special situations only one of the ways works.
 - Does not support inflections, and it would be hard to add without breaking existing tools.